timskovjacobsen/sofset/README.md

 1. **Download the [Python script](https://github.com/timskovjacobsen/sofset/blob/master/sofset/sofset.py).**

-2. **Fill out the input Excel file called `known_settlement_values.xlsx`** with known points from a settlement curve and desired load case number, title and interpolation method.
+2. **Fill out the input Excel file called `known_settlement_values.xlsm`** with known points from a settlement curve and desired load case number, title and interpolation method.
 Download the input file here: [known_settlement_values.xlsx](https://github.com/timskovjacobsen/sofset/raw/master/input/known_settlement_values.xlsx)
 3. **Create an output Excel file from Sofistik called `nodes_to_be_interpolated.xlsx`** containing node numbers and X- and Y-coordinates of the nodes where imposed displacements are to be applied.
 SOFiSTiK (2018 version at least) has a built-in feature for `.xlsx`-exports via ResultViewver, see e.g. [SOFiSTiK Excel Export](https://www.sofistik.de/documentation/2018/en/tutorials/listoftutorials/general-workflows/export_results_to_excel.htm).
 4. **Execute the script** from inside a Teddy task in SOFiSTiK by the command `+sys python settlement_interpolation/sofset.py`.
 See further explanation below.
 This creates a `.dat`-file with `SOFILOAD` code for each interpolated settlement load case.